annasongmaths/curvatubes/README.md

 # License

-I am thinking about it... (but in the meantime, you can run and use the codes!)
+This code is licensed under the permissive [MIT License](https://en.wikipedia.org/wiki/MIT_License).

-# Bugs
+# Bugs and Feedback

-If you find any problem in this script, please contact me directly at a.song19@imperial.ac.uk.
+If you have remarks or find a bug in the code, please contact me directly at a.song19@imperial.ac.uk.